Quick Stats

 Eligibility Requirements

-- Faith-based organizations (for non-religious services benefiting all)
+- Faith-based organisations (for non-religious services benefiting all)

 - Public or private schools (for projects exceeding budget funding)